 - They may have mood swings or display erratic behavior.
 They may display unreasonable anger or aggression and may even become paranoid and fearful.

 - Their home is not ideally suited to them.
-There may be stairs that are now difficult to climb, bathrooms that increase risk of falling, and a house that is difficult and taxing to look after.
+There may be stairs that are now difficult to climb, bathrooms that increase the risk of falling, and a house that is difficult and taxing to look after.

 Examine your own feelings and don’t forget about self-care.

 Your parents were always there for you, to make the right decisions for your life when you were young.
-Now it’s your turn to help them step into a life of care, support and friendship.
+Now it’s your turn to help them step into a life of care, support, and friendship.
 Help them settle into the golden age of their life among like-minded peers, doing the things they love doing while being well looked after.
 And do this before it’s too late.
 Call (317) 207-0002 to get more information.